 Georg Simmel as an explorer of reality: historico-philosophical localization.
 Fitzi, G. (2020).
-The Routledge International Handbook of Simmel Studies.
+The Challenge of Modernity: Simmel’s Sociological Theory.
 London: Routledge.

 Keywords:Marx, Durkheim, Kant, history of sociology, alienation, culture, reality